Thai Larb

 chopped cilantro

-First mix the lime juice, fish sauce, brown sugar, and Sriracha sauce together in a small mixing bowl and stir until the sugar dissolves.
+First make the dressing by mixing the lime juice, fish sauce, brown sugar, and Sriracha sauce together in a small mixing bowl and stir until the sugar dissolves.
 Set this aside.

-After you have the chicken or turkey mixture ready, add it to a nonstick frying pan and turn the heat to medium high.
-Cook this for 6 to 8 minutes until the chicken is done throughout, breaking the chicken up like you would when cooking ground meat.
-Cook the meat mixture until the moisture it gives up is gone.
+After you have the chicken or turkey mixture ready, add the canola oil to a nonstick frying pan and turn the heat to medium high.
+Add the chicken or turkey mixture, and cook this for 6 to 8 minutes until it is done throughout, breaking the meat up like you would when cooking ground beef.
+Continue cooking the meat mixture until the moisture it gives up is gone.
 Add the dressing and cook until most of the moisture in the dressing is gone.

-To serve, scoop up some of the chicken or turkey and place it on a lettuce leaf, sprinkle some sesame seeds and cilantro over it, roll it up, and eat it like a taco or burrito.
+To serve, scoop some of the chicken or turkey, and place it on a lettuce leaf, sprinkle some sesame seeds and cilantro over it, roll it up, and eat it like a taco or burrito.

 Home